damayantida/technopartner-test/README.md

 node index.js
 ```

-Your CORS proxy will now be running at: `http://localhost:3001`

 4. **Run the Frontend (Expo app)**

 - In a new terminal window, go back to the main project folder and run: